WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - **by default** your **standard queue** **DOES NOT PRESERVE THE ORDER**.
 You can also **have duplicates (sometimes)**.

 * **FIFO queues** allow for **ordering** but have **limited capacity**.

+- can have **resource policies**

+* you can have ASG react to number of messages inside the queue

 ### AWS Workspaces